IBM/aspera-cli/docs/README.erb.md

 ### Extended Value Syntax

 Most options and arguments are specified by a simple string (for example, `username` or `url`).
+However, some situations require more:

+- An option expects a **structured value** (`Hash`, `Array`) rather than a plain string.
-Sometimes it is convenient to read a value from a file: for example read the PEM value of a private key, or a list of files.
+- The value is too long or complex to type inline (for example, a PEM private key, a JSON body).
-Some options expect a more complex value such as `Hash` or `Array`.

-The [Extended Value](#extended-value-syntax) Syntax allows specifying such values and even reading values from other sources than the command line itself.
+- The value must be **read from a file, an environment variable, or a URL** at runtime rather than embedded in the command.
+- The value needs **type coercion**: for example, an integer `1` instead of the string `"1"`, or a boolean `true`.

+The **Extended Value** syntax addresses all of these needs with a uniform, composable mechanism.
+It lets you specify *what the value is* and *how to obtain or decode it*, entirely on the command line.

 #### Syntax and Decoders